5 Critically Important Factors That WILL Drive Your Website Redesign Costs Up & Down

 Keyword Research & Rankings 📈

 Under this strategy, popular keywords and phrases that people search in Google and other search engines are researched and identified.
 Then this process is coupled with a detailed competitor analysis, so you can have a clear picture of what exactly your website should rank for.
 This step is extremely significant as it allows you to determine what you should be ranking for in Google searches in order to drive your website to be achieving the goals you have set for it (traffic increase, conversion rate improvement, booked appointments etc.)

-By identifying what users type into Google and other search engines will assist you in creating relevant content that can satisfy the search intent of the users.
-And when you craft relevant content that answers questions that users are likely to search for related to your solution offerings, your pages will start ranking higher and will also help in boosting SEO traffic.
+Identifying what users type into Google and other search engines will assist you in creating relevant content that can satisfy the search intent of the users.
+And when you craft relevant content that answers questions that users are likely to search for related to your solution offerings, your pages will start ranking higher and will also help boost SEO traffic.

 This strategy takes things a step further by also suggesting URL structure, SEO titles, headline recommendations, and meta descriptions in addition to suggesting keywords.
 This helps search engines to understand your website content and makes your content more relevant to a searcher’s query.

-It is true that all of these deliverables do play a pivotal role in the website redesign process being a success but, bear in mind, each of these strategies comes with their own cost factor.
+It is true that all of these deliverables do play a pivotal role in the website redesign process being a success but, bear in mind that each of these strategies comes with its own cost factor.
 If you happen to be working on a leaner budget, you should consider working to prioritise the deliverables that make sense to do right now and postpone the ones you feel you can do in the future.